socadk/design-practice-repository/artifact-templates/DPR-DomainModel.md

 ![Simple Domain Model](/artifact-templates//images/Domain-Model-Simple.png)

-The classes can then be logically grouped and fleshed out with more details, for example with more specific relations, attributes, and methods: <!-- ZIO4STX: show filled out diamond, physical containment, discuss it a bit? -->
+The classes can then be logically grouped and fleshed out with more details, for example with more specific relations, attributes, and methods:

 ![Elaborate Domain Model](/artifact-templates//images/Domain-Model-Elaborate.png)